The Best Zesty Italian Pasta Salad Recipe (With Video)

 Add-ins & variations:

-• Meat add-ins: For a more filling Italian Pasta Salad, try chopped pieces of ham or sliced pepperoni.
+• Meat: For a more filling salad, try chopped pieces of ham or sliced pepperoni.

-• Vegetable add-ins: If you want a little heat, you can add some banana peppers.
+• Vegetables: If you want a little heat, add some banana peppers.

-• Cheese: Mozzarella and feta are commonly used if you wanna switch it up and try something other than parmesan cheese.
+• Cheese: Mozzarella and feta are commonly used if you wanna switch it up and try a cheese other than Parmesan.

 Serving suggestions:

-• Fried chicken: Crispy fried chicken goes great with almost anything, especially with this Italian Pasta Salad.
-But when a little bit of that Italian dressing gets on that crispy skin??
-Lawd have mercy, especially with creamy Italian dressing.
+• Fried chicken: Crispy fried chicken goes great with this, and when a little bit of that Italian dressing gets on that crispy skin?
+Lawd have mercy.

-• Grilled meats: The zesty flavor of this salad with the grilled taste of ribs, chicken, or burgers is a combo made in heaven.
-This is exactly why this salad is perfect for cookouts; grilled meat is all they make at cookouts.
+• Grilled meats: The zesty flavor of grilled ribs, chicken, or burgers is a combo made in heaven.

-• Steak: This salad will taste lovely with steak.
-I never had them together before, but I’m suddenly in the mood for both now and know it would go perfectly together.
-Especially pan-seared steak smothered in garlic butter sauce.
+• Steak: This salad will taste lovely with a pan-seared steak smothered in garlic butter sauce.

 Storage